Drifting Dragons

 Drifting Dragons (空挺ドラゴンズ, Kūtei Doragonzu) is a Japanese manga series written and illustrated by Taku Kuwabara.
 It has been serialized in Kodansha's seinen manga magazine good!
-Afternoon since June 2016 and has been collected in nineteen tankōbon volumes as of February 2025.
+Afternoon since June 2016 and has been collected in twenty-two tankōbon volumes as of June 2026.
 The manga is published digitally in English by Kodansha USA under the Kodansha Comics imprint.

 An original net animation adaptation by Polygon Pictures was released on Netflix Japan on January 9, 2020.
 The same day, the series' first episode premiered on Fuji TV's +Ultra programming block, and continued weekly until March 26, 2020, with the final episode's television airing.
 It was followed by an international Netflix release in April 2020.

+Plot

+Set in a world where humans hunt dragons, they dwell in the skies and provide valuable food and materials for the world that hunts them.
+The story follows the crew of the Quin Zaza, one of the last remaining dragon-hunting airships, as they pursue dragons through the clouds to survive.
+Among the crew are Mika, a skilled but reckless draker with a deep passion for gourmet cooking; Takita, an inexperienced newcomer striving to prove herself; and other hunters bound together by the dangers and demands of their profession.
+Dragon hunting promises great rewards but carries constant risk, as each dragon is unique and deadly, and failure can mean starvation.

+As the Quin Zaza travels from hunt to hunt, there are both the high-stakes aerial battles required to bring down dragons and the everyday realities of life aboard the ship, including maintenance, financial strain, and social isolation.
+Ostracized on the ground and facing danger in the air, the drakers rely on one another as a family.